antonioleal/myslackbuilds/0/README.md

 > `/home/{username}/slackware-builds/slackbuilds/(...)`

-In the end your work environment should look like this:
+The complete work environment should look like this:

         ~/slackware-builds/